Services in the wake of bias-related activity

 - Our counselors also provide free, confidential consultation to friends or other members of the community who are concerned about a another student and want to talk with someone about behavior you are witnessing, things that the person has said, or ways to help or get the person to help.

-Faculty, staff, postdocs, and visiting scholars can speak with a counselor in the Faculty and Staff Assistance Program.
+Faculty, staff, postdocs, and visiting scholars can speak with a counselor in the Faculty and Staff Assistance Program (FSAP).
 Call 607 255-2673 to schedule an appointment or consult with an FSAP counselor.

-Gannett is the home of Cornell’s Victim Advocacy Program.
-The Victim Advocate provides free and confidential assistance to any member of the Cornell community who has been the victim of a crime on or off campus.
+Cornell’s Victim Advocacy Program provides free and confidential assistance to any member of the Cornell community who has been the victim of a crime or violent incident on or off campus.
 Its primary focus is to assist victims of assault, rape, and other sex offenses, and bias-related crimes or incidents.

-You can reach the Victim Advocate by phone at 607 255-1212 or e-mail firstname.lastname@example.org.
-The Victim Advocate is available during Gannett’s regular hours on weekdays.
-If you need advice after-hours or on weekdays, you can consult with the Gannett on-call provider.
+You can reach the Victim Advocacy Program by phone at 607 255-1212 or e-mail firstname.lastname@example.org.
+Victim Advocates can be reached during regular business hours Monday through Friday.
+(If you need to consult after-hours or on weekends, you can talk by phone 24/7 with a Gannett health care provider.)

 Gannett is committed to providing quality health services to all members of the Cornell community who rely on our services.
 We depend on our patients, clients, and other users of Gannett to communicate with us about their needs, concerns, suggestions, complaints, and other experiences as we strive to improve our services to individuals and to this community.
 Though we strive to be “part of the solution” to bias-related incidents at Cornell, we strongly encourage anyone who has an experience at Gannett that seems to be “part of the problem” to talk with one of our Patient Advocates or any staff member.
 You will be heard and respected; we will use your experience to change and improve.
 You can reach a Gannett Patient Advocate by phone at 607 255-3564 or e-mail.

-If you (or any member of the Cornell community) experience or witness bias activity, discrimination, or harassment, please bring it to the attention of one of the following people connected to Cornell's Bias Response Program:
+If you (or any member of the Cornell community) experience or witness bias activity, discrimination, or harassment, please learn about your options for reporting or getting support through Cornell's Bias Response Program; or you can access the university's online bias reporting form directly to submit information regarding bias activity.

 Students who have experienced discrimination on the basis of disability should review this information about the grievance procedure provided by Student Disability Services.